 When the soldier had his dream (or nightmare) about barley rolling into the camp the friend instantly grasped the meaning.
 But why was barley bread so significant?

-When making bread, wheat is the grain of choice because barley bread was not of good quality.
+When making bread, wheat is the grain of choice because barley bread is not of good quality.

-At this time wheat was worth about twice the value of barley.
+At the time of Gideon, wheat was worth about twice the value of barley.

 Israel is the “Barley” Bread

 Just as the barley was of inferior quality, the army of Israel was thought to be far below the Midianites.
 These soldiers were great in number and even had a Calvary unit ( camel riders) so should have no problem with a “tiny” nation such as Israel.

 In fact, I did some research and, although these numbers may not be accurate; Mission Bible Class put the Medianite Army at about 135,000 strong!

 Now, let’s infuse this dream together with the knowledge of what God did for Israel all through the Bible.

 This literately put fear in the hearts of an otherwise brave and invincible army.

 Gideon gave the order to sound the trumpets and smash the pitchers around 10 PM.
 So, most of the Midianites were still awake.

 So, they heard the screeching sounds from the beginning.
 And, it was terrifying coming from the dark outside the camp.